-1. A message from the Chairman 5
+1. A message from the Chairman 4

-2. Your 2018/2019 Annual Member Statement 7
+2. Your 2019/2020 Annual Member statement 6

-3. The Investments 8
+3. The investments 7

-Fund Performance 8
+Fund performance 7

-Investment Updates 8
+Market update 7

+Compare your Fund's performance 8

-How your Fund is managed 10
+How your Fund is managed 9

+Investment beliefs 9

-4. In the Boardroom 13
+4. In the boardroom 12

-Changes to the Board during the year 13
+Directors of the Trustee 12

-Investment Committee 13
+Investment Committee 12

-Audit, Risk & Compliance (ARC) Committee 14
+Audit, Risk & Compliance (ARC) Committee 13

-Remuneration Committee 14
+Remuneration Committee 13

-5. Administration and Financials 15
+5. Administration and financials 14

-Advisors we use 15
+Advisors we use 14

-Insurance protection 15
+Insurance protection 14

-Special tax treatment 15
+Special tax treatment 14

-No penalties 15
+No penalties 14

-Costs are carefully managed 15
+Costs are carefully managed 14

-Fees and charges 15
+Fees and charges 14

-Financial summary 18
+Financial summary 17

 6. Are you getting the most out of your super?
+19

+Making the most of your super 19

+Spouse Division 19

+Binding death benefit nominations - who'll get your super if you die?
 20

+What's the difference between binding and non-binding nominations?
+20

-7. Super News 23
+7. Super News 21

-What else is changing in super?
+Your 2019/20 Super update 21

+Further opt-in insurance cover changes from 1 April 2020 21

+8. Like to know more?
 23

-8. Like to know more?
-25

-What to do if you leave 25
+What to do if you leave 23

+Continuing your insurance - Retained Benefits members 24

+Protecting your privacy 25

+Disclaimer 25